 The trust has three main clinical service units:

-Our local services unit provides physical and mental health care for inpatient and community based care for people who live in the London boroughs of Ealing, Hammersmith & Fulham, and Hounslow.
+Our local services unit provides physical and mental health care, in inpatient settings and in the community, for people who live in the London boroughs of Ealing, Hammersmith & Fulham, and Hounslow.

 It is divided into six areas:

-- Primary and Planned Care (including The Cassel (specialist residential personality disorder treatment)
+- Primary and Planned Care (including The Cassel Hospital)